The 7 Deadly Sins of Production

 Sometimes, the only thing to do is to walk away from a bad client.
 But depending on the state of your finances, that can be hard to do.
 Weigh the cost of the decision, financially and in peace of mind.
 You might find it allows for better opportunities to come your way.

-Production Incentives Update: The View for 2023
+Production Incentives: The View for 2023

 Whether they are a financial godsend or a revenue burden to states, production continues to boom because of film incentives and tax credits.
 However, the challenge for any producer is to stay up to date as incentives are in a constant state of flux… or disappear entirely.